BSC Young Boys: 1964–1984: Averageness

-1984–1991: The Mandziara Era
+1984–1991: Mandziara era

 Turbulent times continued in the Wankdorf.
 After many coaching changes, in 1984 Alexander Mandziara was hired as manager.
 The quiet Pole with a German passport played offensive football and was known for hard training sessions.
 In his first years, Young Boys reached only ninth place.
 In the next season, 1985–86, not all went for YB but the team still managed to finish the preliminary round in fifth.
 During the winter break, the Swede Robert Prytz joined the YB midfield as a playmaker alongside Georges Bregy, and YB achieved an incomparable return round.
 The point advantage of the leaders Neuchâtel Xamax slowly melted round by round.
 On 24 May 1986, the showdown came in Neuchâtel Maladière before a crowd of 21,500 including visiting YB spectators.
 Young Boys came away with a 4–1 result.
 Lars Lunde, Danish scoring champion, and Dario Zuffi each connected twice and YB after 26 years finished in championship position.

 In the first round of the European championship, the Bernese drew Real Madrid, whose ranks included top stars Hugo Sánchez and Emilio Butragueño.
 Thirty-two thousand spectators descended on Wankdorf, despite torrential rain, for the match on 17 September 1986.
 Urs Bamert headed in a goal to provide the 1–0 margin of victory against the guests from Spain.
 For the return leg, 75,000 spectators occupied the Santiago Bernabéu Stadium in Madrid.
 Until the 75th minute, the advantage stood at only 1–0 for the home side.
 But the 2–0 by Jorge Valdano broke the defense of the Young Boys, and Real Madrid went on to win 5–0.

 In 1987, YB won the Cup for the sixth time.
 In the finals, it defeated Servette FC 4–2 in a replay.
 In the first round of the UEFA Cup Winners' Cup, Young Boys traveled to Dunajská Streda, Czechoslovakia, where the Slovak team won 2–1.
 Before 8,100 spectators, YB prevailed in Bern 3–1 and qualified for the second round.
 In the round of 16, the Bernese visited FC Den Haag, where it lost 1–2.
 In the return match in Bern, only 6,400 spectators braved the icy chill of the Wankdorf.
 A 1–0 YB victory was enough to progress into the quarter-finals.
 The next opponent was again from the Netherlands, this time Ajax of Amsterdam.
 Temperatures of −6 on 9 March 1988 caused Wankdorf to be rather sparsely occupied with only 7,686 spectators.
 Ajax won the game 1–0.
 The return leg in Amsterdam before 30,000 spectators saw the Bernese lose again 1–0 to fall out of the competition.